bookofproofs/bookofproofs.github.io/_sources/history/20th-century/lehto.md

 9. Was honored with the Wolf Prize in Mathematics in 2006.
 10. Was awarded the Order of the White Rose of Finland in 2009.

-Born 30 May1925, Helsinki, Finland.
+Born 30 May 1925, Helsinki, Finland.
 Died 31 December 2020, Helsinki, Finland.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Lehto/)